-Few People Know That A Civil War Battle Took Place In This Northern California Town
+A Civil War Battle Once Took Place In The Small Town Of Volcano In Northern California

 California isn’t exactly the first place you think of regarding Civil War history.
 After all, the West was pretty far removed from the war taking place between the North and South.
 However, it turns out there’s one Northern California town that played a small but notable role in the war.
 In fact, it was the location of an actual Civil War battle!
 This piece of small town lore is a story that locals love to tell visitors since it’s not a very well-known tidbit of information, yet it perfectly encapsulates the rich history of this charming town.